NilsWild/Piggy-Bank/account-twin-service/README.md

 ### Running Only InterACt Tests

-To run only the InterACt tests (tests annotated with `@InterACtTest`):
+To run only the InterACt tests:

 ```bash
 mvn test -P interact-tests
 ```

-This uses the `interact-tests` Maven profile, which configures the Surefire plugin to only run tests with the `@InterACtTest` annotation.
+This uses the `interact-tests` Maven profile, which configures the Surefire plugin to only run test classes with names ending in 'InterACtTest'.

 ## Integration with Transfer Gateway